-When an engine shutdown is needed, the PF turns off or directs the PM to turn off the A/T. The PF then verbally coordinates confirmation of the affected engine with the PM and slowly retards the thrust lever of the engine that will be shutdown.
+When an engine shutdown is needed, the PF verbally coordinates confirmation of the affected engine with the PM and then turns off or directs the PM to turn off the affected A/T. The PF verbally confirms the affected engine with the PM and then slowly retards the thrust lever of the engine that will be shutdown.